Euro-BioImaging/OME_Zarr_Tools/README.md

 ## About

-This repository contains materials for the practical on "Cloud hosted image data and cloud infrastructures" on 08.04.23 as part of the [https://eubias.org/NEUBIAS/neubias2020-conference/portugal-2023/program-porto-2023-2/).
+This repository contains materials for the practical on "Cloud hosted image data and cloud infrastructures" on 08.04.23 as part of the [Defragmentation Training School 2](https://eubias.org/NEUBIAS/neubias2020-conference/portugal-2023/program-porto-2023-2/).
 The materials demonstrate working with OME-Zarr data located in S3 buckets.

 ## Connect to the BAND cloud computer

 In this practical we are using the [BAND](https://band.embl.de/#/eosc-landingpage) cloud computing.

 #### Connect the first time